Alex-Nygaard/Book-Inventory/CodinGamePuzzles.md

 ## "There is no spoon - Episode 1" Puzzle

+I struggled most with this problem.
+First of all, understanding what the question wanted, especially what the input and output should be.
+I required several iterations to reach a finalized program.
+For example, i initially used `for line in lines` instead of using the `range` function.
+This proved to be a disadvantage, because the rest of the program utilizes the index of the nodes.
+Another example of improvements i made was the `for` loop for finding the neighbors of the nodes.
+Limiting this range from the next vertical/horizontal index to the width/height resulted in finding any neighbor, and then adding the `break` statement ensured that only the nearest neighbor was found.
+I also spent some time contemplating how i should assign the `-1, -1` values to the coordinates if no neighbor was found, however it seemed to be the easiest to always reset these variables to a **default** value of `-1, -1` for every loop.

 ```.py
 width = int(input())  # the number of cells on the X axis
 height = int(input())  # the number of cells on the Y axis